shrashwin/CustomWebView/README.md

 ## License

-CustomWebView1 is released under the MIT license.
+CustomWebView is released under the MIT license.
 See LICENSE for details.